 All cosmetic surgeons must be certified doctors with a degree from accredited schools.
 On top of that, a license is mandatory.
 Once a license has been obtained, a certification must be obtained from a medical specialty board.
 These boards include:

 - The American Board of Plastic Surgery (ABPS) which certifies all plastic surgeons

-- The American Board of Facial Plastic and Reconstructive Surgery (ABFPRS) which certifies facial, plastic and reconstructive surgeons.
+- The American Board of Facial Plastic and Reconstructive Surgery (ABFPRS) certifies facial, plastic, and reconstructive surgeons.

 Although Rhinoplasty is a common and well documented surgical procedure, it is still a surgical procedure so there are risks to be aware of.

 - Anesthesia: Any time a patient is “put under”, there are risks since everybody’s reaction to anesthesia is different and, at times, unpredictable.
 The risks here are small but important to understand and if you’ve ever had surgery before that resulted in anesthesia-related problems, this is an area to discuss with your surgeon at length.